How to get to Bhutan?

 How to get there…there are only two ways to enter Bhutan!

 The national carrier of Bhutan is Drukair (Royal Bhutan Airlines).
-Drukair fly regularly to Paro, Bhutan’s only airport, from Bangkok via India (daily) and from Delhi via Kathmandu (2-3 x per week).
-No other airlines currently fly into Bhutan so Drukair is your sole air option.
+Drukair fly regularly to Paro, Bhutan’s only airport, from Bangkok, Delhi, Kolkata and Kathmandu (daily).
+You can also get there from Singapore, Dhaka, Guwahati, Bagdogra and Gaya.

 Drukair operates Airbus A319 jets, offering economy and business class seating.
 These aircraft are extremely well suited for the alpine environment and your descent in to the Paro Valley will be among the highlights of your visit, particularly if you travel from Delhi via Kathmandu and fly parallel with the Himalayas for much of the journey.